1989 Tour de France: Classification leadership and minor prizes

 There was also a mountains classification.
 The organisation had categorised some climbs as either hors catégorie (beyond categorization), first, second, third, or fourth-category, with the lower-numbered categories representing harder climbs.
 Points for this classification were won by the first cyclists that reached the top of these climbs, with more points available for the higher-categorised climbs.
 Mountains ranked hors catégorie gave 40 points for the first rider across with the subsequent categories giving 30, 20, 7, and 4 points to the first at the summit respectively.
 The cyclist with the most points led the classification, and wore a white jersey with red polka dots.
-Gert-Jan Theunisse won the mountain's jersey with a lead of over a 100 points.
+Gert-Jan Theunisse won the mountain's jersey with a lead of over 100 points.

 For the last time, there was a combination classification.
 This classification was calculated as a combination of the other classifications (except young rider), with the leader of each classification receiving 25 points down to one point for 25th place.
 The leader wore the combination jersey.
 Steven Rooks won this classification, defending his title from the previous year's Tour.
 Also for the last time, the intermediate sprints classification was calculated.
 This classification had similar rules as the points classification, but points were only awarded on intermediate sprints.
 Its leader wore a red jersey.
 During the first half of the race, 6, 4, and 2 points were awarded, in the second half the number was increased to 15, 10, and 5 points respectively.
 Kelly won the jersey for a third time in his career, which made him the record winner in this classification.